The Conversation: AccoladesThe Conversation won the Palme d'Or, the highest honor at the 1974 Cannes Film Festival. The film was also nominated for three Academy Awards for 1974,Robert Towne Wins Original Screenplay: 1975 Oscars but lost to Coppola's own The Godfather Part II. It won the National Board of Review Award for Best Film.

-Influence and legacy
+Enemy of the State

 According to film critic Kim Newman, the 1998 film Enemy of the State, which also stars Gene Hackman as co-protagonist, could be construed as a "continuation of The Conversation".
 Hackman's character Edward Lyle in Enemy of the State closely resembles Caul: he dons the same translucent raincoat, and his workshop is nearly identical to Caul's.
 Also, the photograph used for Lyle in his NSA file is actually a photograph of Caul.
 Enemy of the State also includes a scene which is very similar to The Conversation's opening surveillance scene in San Francisco's Union Square.